Seasons That Make Golden Eagle Photography Unforgettable in Finland

 Please note that from January to March, temperatures in Finland can be very cold and roads are icy.
 We strongly recommend using a four-wheel-drive vehicle, as snowfall can occur suddenly / snow might melt quickly during warm spring days and get the roads soft so driving conditions may change quickly.

-September – Autumn Colours and Sparrowhawks
+September: Autumn Colours, Mist and Sparrowhawks

 As autumn colours spread across Finland, the landscape transforms into a painter’s palette.
 Red ground foliage and yellow birch leaves make September photos strikingly different from winter scenes.
 This is a beautiful time for wildlife photographers – warm tones, misty mornings, and lively feeding sites.
 If the local eagle pair has bred successfully, even a young eagle from the summer may visit the hide – a rare opportunity to witness fascinating interactions.